Anyone who has fulfilled certain requirements can run for office to be the United States P.

-A lack of amendments to the Constitution means that the only qualifications relate to residency, a minimum age, and previous terms in office.
+A lack of amendments to the means that the only qualifications relate to residency, a minimum age, and previous terms in office.

 There is nothing about upper age limits, health, or criminal convictions.
-You just have to meet the minimum requirements, get on the ballot, and then you can hope for the nomination.
+You have to meet the minimum requirements, get on the ballot, and then you can hope for the nomination.

 2020 was the perfect year for highlighting the lack of restrictions and the potential need for further amendments.

 Biden has previous political experience.
-Therefore, the race for the Presidency felt like a logical career move.
+Therefore, the race for the presidency felt like a logical career move.

 It applied to the role at the time of the formation of the USA and remains in place today.
 The article states the following three clauses:

-It is the third requirement that caused such a furor about Barack Obama’s birth certificate during his race for the Whitehouse.
+These three key points highlight potential issues with the process.
+For example, the third requirement caused a furor about ‘s certificate during his race for the White House.

-US territories don’t have the same rights as states but allow US citizenship for children born there.
+United States territories don’t have the same rights as states but allow US citizenship for children born there.

 - An upper age limit for candidates.

-- The health of the candidate.
+- The health of the .

 - The possession of a criminal record.